shutiansong/nyc-taxi-data-platform/README.md

 These changes reduced dbt test time from approximately **15 minutes to 8–9 minutes** and reduced PostgreSQL temporary file usage from approximately **100 GB to less than 50 MB**.

-The V2 redesign then addressed the larger architectural limitation by separating durable storage from analytical serving.
+The V2 redesign then addressed the remaining architectural limitation by separating persistent Parquet storage from analytical serving.

 ---